eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 ### Database configuration

-PID-Issuer is compatible with PostgreSQL and supports pooling.
+PID-Issuer is compatible with PostgreSQL and supports connection pooling.
 It uses Spring Data with [R2DBC](https://r2dbc.io/).

 The schema must be created manually before starting the server.
 DDL scripts are located in `docker-compose/postgresql/schema`.

-When running the server with Docker Compose, the database is initialized automatically.
+When running the server with the provided Docker Compose yaml file, the database is initialized automatically.

 To configure the database, use the following environment variables: